 Stock Number: VTG1551.

-The Harmony Guitars Database entry for this H950T tenor version of the iconic Monterey archtop is pretty sparse, but the 6-string version had one of the longest production runs in the history of USA guitarmaking, for 34 years from 1938 to 1972, and I believe that the tenor version was made from at least around 1950 onwards.
-Unfortunately, although the H950 inside ink stamp model identification is clearly visible, it is not possible to locate the usual Harmony Ink Date Stamp.
-There is the remains of an inside label, which m,ay have concealed it, but I believe that this guitar would probably date from the late 1950s, or if not, from the early 1960s.
+The Harmony Guitars Database entry for this H950T tenor version of the iconic Monterey archtop is pretty sparse, but the 6-string version had one of the longest production runs in the history of USA guitar-making, for 34 years from 1938 to 1972, and I believe that the tenor version was made from at least around 1950 onwards.
+Both the H950 inside ink stamp model identification & the usual Harmony date stamp, reading S-56, are clearly visible, the latter indicating that the guitar was made in one of the 1956 production runs.

-In the period when this guitar was made, it seems that the tenor guitar, developed early in the 20th. century as a guitar usable by banjo players, was still quite popular, and still made by a few manufacturers, but it appears that Harmony were about the only maker to be producing Archtop Tenor guitars at this stage, with two models, the Archtone, priced at $34.50 in 1958 & $51.50 in 1972, and the Monterey, priced at $46.00 in 1958 & $71.50 in 1972.
+In the period when this guitar was made, it seems that the tenor guitar, developed early in the 20th. century as a guitar usable by banjo players, was still quite popular, and still made by a few manufacturers, but it appears that Harmony were about the only maker to be producing Archtop Tenor guitars at this stage, with two models, the Archtone and the Monterey.

 Experts and Tenor Guitar/Banjo players will know far more than I do about the tuning options for Tenor Guitars, but there is also information available on the web, and I previously had a copy of the very useful "Tenor Guitar Chord Bible" by Tobe A. Richards, which I passed on with one of the Tenor Guitars I sold. available on line from Fretted Friends (£10.50 + Postage last time I looked), with chords for CGDA (Standard Tuning) and GDAE (Irish Tuning), as opposed to the Chicago tuning, derived from the 6 string.
 Various string makers produce string sets specifically for Tenor Guitar, and locally based Newtone Strings produce them in 3 sets:- "Chicago" 13/17/26W/34W, "Standard" 10/13/24W/32W, and "Irish" 12/18W/28W/38W - available on line from the excellent Eagle Music - I will leave the buyer's choice open to fit their own preferred gauge strings, according to the tuning they use, having fitted new Martin Bronze strings from a standard 6 string 12 gauge set....12/16/25W/32W.